Over the holidays last year, I downloaded TikTok. A little late to the game, maybe. But I was hooked from the start.

 Why does this happen to me?
 I wondered.
 (Cough *lack of self-control* cough.)
 Seven months into my use, I couldn’t blame TikTok’s novelty for ruining my sleep.
 Was it something about the combination of video and audio that was overriding my brain’s natural knock-out mechanisms?
 Had years and years of blue light from pre-bed scrolling finally given me the insomnia I probably deserve?
 What is going on?
 I’m so tired.

-“There is a recommended list of activities to use before bed,” explains Lynelle Schneeberg, PsyD, a psychologist at Yale Medicine specializing in behavioral sleep medicine and an advisor for Saatva Mattresses.
-Here’s her list of favorite pre-sleep pursuits, from best to worst: reading a book, reading on a Kindle or tablet, listening to an audiobook or podcast, watching a movie.
-“After that,” she tells me, “I don’t have many more favorite things.”
+“There is a recommended list of activities to use before bed,” explains Lynelle Schneeberg, PsyD, a psychologist at Yale Medicine specialising in behavioural sleep medicine.
+Here’s her list of favourite pre-sleep pursuits, from best to worst: reading a book, reading on a Kindle or tablet, listening to an audiobook or podcast, watching a movie.
+“After that,” she tells me, “I don’t have many more favourite things.”
 Many of the other things people do at night can make it harder to drift off, she says.

 When I ask Schneeberg what went into her rating system, she says each option’s blue light output plays a part.
 (She asks clients to use the night mode on their devices, if they must use them before bed.)
 But just as impactful was the type of pastime.
 Specifically, she considers, “Are you using each device in an interactive way, or in a passive way?”
 Reading or watching a video is going to be less likely to keep you awake than publishing pictures, liking posts, or reading and responding to emails, she notes.
 “Interactivity keeps you more stimulated and less shut down.”
 It helps to imagine that your phone has become a book or movie player at bedtime, she suggests.